 The retail economy in Windham County is very fragile.
 As noted recently in his local presentation to the Chamber of Commerce, economist Art Woolf noted that while the country is suffering from a very slow economic recovery, Vermont lags behind the country and Windham County, with Brattleboro at its heart, lags behind that.
 Times are tough!
 Not only are we competing with "tax free" New Hampshire, but also with the ever growing presence of the internet where no tax and convenience lures shoppers to "point and click" purchasing.

 Many of the businesses that will be adversely affected by an increase in sales tax are family run and have survived the ups and downs of decades, offering customers personal service and professional advice while building and maintaining long-term relationships.
-We sincerely appreciate and enjoy the benefits of the relationships we have developed with our loyal customers.

 We also note however that as price differentials have edged up, sales have increasingly migrated across the river to New Hampshire and to the internet.
 We've frequently been asked to negotiate a price to meet the tax free bottom line at a nearby N.H. shop.
 We have watched shoppers handle and try on equipment then go to their phones, shop on line and leave with the knowledge they needed in order to make an informed internet sale.

 The extra 1 percent on one sale may not account for that much, and as a result, people suggest that this issue is moot.
 It has been noted repeatedly that $2 saved on a $200 item would not stop a shopper from buying in Brattleboro.
 But remember it's not just $2 (1 percent), the number will be 7 percent rather than 6 percent.
 As the price tag increases so does the incentive to reconsider.
 To save $35 on a $500 item might be worth it?